DataKinds/datakinds.github.io/_drafts/2020-03-15-modeling-the-coronavirus-outbreak-with-j.md

 Xi    =: 0.02284     NB.
 The rate at which recovered people lose immunity and become susceptible.
 R     =: 2.28        NB.
 How many people will 1 person infect?
 CFR   =: 0.02        NB.
 Case Fatality Rate
+D     =: 0.00155285  NB.
+Death rate per day while symptomatic
 ```

 Note that we added one extra parameter, the [Case Fatality Rate](https://wwwnc.cdc.gov/eid/article/26/6/20-0320_article)<sup>9</sup>.
 This is the percent of COVID-19 cases which end in death.
 The CDC suggests using 0.25% to 3%, so I'd say 2% is a solid medium, especially with as overwhelmed our US medical systems will be.
+We can then take that value, and the fact that it takes 13 days to go from symptoms to death<sup>9</sup> in the formula \\(0.98= (1-D)^13\\) to get that the probability of death while symptomatic per day is \\(D = 0.00155285\\)

 If we want to simulate the disease's spread, we have to simulate social contact.
 So, let's make a [hermitian matrix](https://en.wikipedia.org/wiki/Hermitian_matrix) representing how close people are.